MachineLearningLifeScience/stochman/README.md

 Key to working with Riemannian geometry is the ability to compute jacobians.
-The jacobian matrix contains the first order partial derivatives. `stochman.nnj` provides plug-in replacements for the many used `torch.nn` layers such as `Linear`, `BatchNorm1d` ect. and commonly used activation functions such as `ReLU`, `Sigmoid` ect. that enables fast computations of jacobians between the input to the layer and the output.
+The jacobian matrix contains the first order partial derivatives. `stochman.nnj` provides plug-in replacements for the many used `torch.nn` layers such as `Linear`, `BatchNorm1d` ect. and commonly used activation functions such as `ReLU`, `Sigmoid` etc. that enables fast computations of jacobians between the input to the layer and the output.

 ``` python
 import torch